-Upstream PEs where redundant G-sources may exist need to be configured to know which groups are carrying only flows from redundant G-sources, that is, the SFGs in the tenant domain.
+Upstream PEs (possibly attached to redundant G-sources) need to be configured to know which groups are carrying only flows from redundant G-sources, that is, the SFGs in the tenant domain.
 They will also be configured to know which local BDs may be attached to a redundant G-source.
-As an example, PE1 is configured to know that G1 is an SFG and redundant G-sources for G1 may be attached to BD1 or BD2.

-2. Signaling the location of a G-source for a given SFG
+The SFGs can be configured for any source, E.g., SFG for "", or for a prefix that contains multiple sources that will issue the same SFG, i.e., "10.0.0/30".
+In the latter case sources 10.0.0.1 and 10.0.0.2 are considered as Redundant G-sources, whereas 10.0.0.10 is not considered a redundant G-source for the same SFG.